6 Common Pieces of Financial “Advice” That May Actually Be Hurting You

-You can find it online on countless personal finance websites and social media outlets.
-You can hear it offline when talking to friends, co-workers, or financial advisors.
+You can find it online on countless personal finance websites and social media outlets or offline when talking to friends, co-workers, or financial advisors.
 You can even read it in books, watch it on TV, or listen to it in podcasts.
 No matter where you turn, you can find someone giving you advice on managing your money.

 While lots of advice is practical and helpful, there is a lot of bad financial advice dispensed as well.

-Below are some examples of some common bad advice, why you shouldn’t always follow these tips, and what you should do instead.
+Below are some examples of common bad financial advice, why you shouldn’t always follow these tips, and what you should do instead.